 Competitions and Prizes: Music Patrons’ Award 2019 competition winner, Bickerdike Allen Prize, Roy Burcher Prize, DipRAM

 Highlights: Solo recital at the Wigmore Hall; leader of John Blow’s Venus and Adonis; top distinction in Final Recital

 Royal Academy of Music - Masters in Violin

 Masterclasses: Maxim Vengerov, Ruth Watermann

-Highlights: Member of the elite string ensemble, Royal Academy of Music Sainsbury Soloists; collaboration with the Brodsky Quartet
+Highlights: Royal Academy of Music Sainsbury Soloists; collaboration with the Brodsky Quartet

-I have studied violin with Peter Hanson and have taken masterclasses with David Dolan in classical improvisation
+Violin studies with Peter Hanson and classical improvisation masterclasses with David Dolan

-Passionate about Eastern European music and Klezmer, I have sought out many Eastern European music masters and teachers of improvisation including Tcha Limberger, Alan Bern, Ross Daly, Marcel Ramba and Marin Bunea, and have attended world-leading Klezmer courses, Yiddish Summer Weimar (Cookie Segelstein) and KlezKanada (Jake Shulman-Ment)
+Eastern European / Klezmer music studies with Tcha Limberger, Alan Bern, Ross Daly, Marcel Ramba and Marin Bunea, and attended many world-leading Klezmer courses including Yiddish Summer Weimar (Cookie Segelstein) and KlezKanada (Jake Shulman-Ment)

 what the press says...

 "Curzon's violin flickers and burns on a Doina learnt at the feet of Hungarian Roma violinist István 'Kiscipás' Varga."